Calories in Idli

 Idli is a steamed rice cake made from fermented rice and split black dal batter.
 The rice and split black dal are soaked overnight then ground into a fine batter in the morning and left to ferment for a day.

 The calories in idli depend on its size and cooking procedure.
-On average, the number of 1 idli calories 39 gms is 58.
-The major part of the calorie content is from carbs.
+On average, the number of calories in 1 idli (39 gms) is 58.
+The calorie content majorly comprises carbs.
 Steamed and boiled foods are always low in calories.
 It is true in the case of steamed idli as well, where no oil or frying is involved.

 Calories in Different Quantities of Idli